stride3d/stride-docs/en/manual/game-studio/layout.md

 ![](media/layout-docking.webp)

-Panels can be dragged out into new windows, allowing you to take advantage of multi-monitor setups or simply having another window to switch between.
+Panels can be dragged out into new windows, allowing you to take advantage of multi-monitor setups or to simply have another window to switch between.

 ![](media/layout-floating-window.webp)